rexdotsh/heurist-agent-framework/mesh/README.md

    - Summarize what your agent does and why it’s valuable.
    - Include any relevant info (e.g., external APIs used, example test output).

-### Coding Style and Practices
+### Coding Style and Best Practices

 - Use Python **type hints** (`typing.Dict`, `typing.Any`, etc.) where feasible.
 - Use **docstrings** for important methods or classes to clarify behavior.
 - **Modularity** is key: break large tasks into smaller methods, especially if you rely on external services.
+Every agent should focus on a single domain.
+- Add proper [decorators](https://github.com/heurist-network/heurist-agent-framework/blob/main/decorators.py) to functions using external APIs for caching and retry.
+- `query` should be the first parameter of `handle_message`.
+It should support natural language queries and does not make assumptions on matching an exact format. (for example, your agent should accept both "tell me about "Ethereum" and "analyze ETH" - we don't strictly match the token name or ticker but let LLM do the job)

 ### Metadata Requirements